Jon-Richards/tech_art_blog/README.md

 $ vagrant ssh
 ```

-The project directory is shared with the VM at `/vagrant`.
-Any changes there
+The project directory is shared with the VM at `/vagrant` directory.
+Any
-will be reflected on the host machine.
+changes there are reflected on the host machine.

 <a name="app_overview"></a>